onurporsuk/onurporsuk/README.md

-😊 Hello, I’m Onur
+😊 Hello, I’m Onur <br />
 👀 I work in Data Science and Artificial Intelligence (AI) fields.
-I have completed/participated in some classical Machine Learning and Deep Learning projects.
+I have completed/participated in some classical Machine Learning and Deep Learning projects. <br />
-🌱 I’m currently doing research on Explainability in AI (XAI) and specific methods in Natural Language Processing.
+🌱 I’m currently doing research on Explainability in AI (XAI) and specific methods in Natural Language Processing. <br />
-💞️ I’m looking to collaborate on projects in the scope of my research field of interest.
+💞️ I’m looking to collaborate on projects in the scope of my research field of interest. <br />
 📫 You can simply reach me out via my e-mail address.

 <!---